All Episodes

 Mark Stein sitting in for Rush.

-And I remember there being uh Libyan uh jets uh uh from some Libyan airlines sitting around there that you don't see a lot of, it's not a big hub for US air or Northwest or Delta or whatever.
+And I remember there being Libyan jets from some Libyan airlines sitting around there that you don't see a lot of.

 So the planes that are sitting around there are the ones from these Libyan airlines.

-Uh Bill Bill says they don't actually know how those planes left the airport, whether somebody actually drove them past the parking garage.
+Bill says they don't actually know how those planes left the airport, whether somebody actually drove them past the parking garage.

-But if they actually uh had pilots who could fly them out of there, then who knows where those planes are by now?
+But if they actually had pilots who could fly them out of there, then who knows where those planes are by now?

 And this is why I asked Bill the question about the drones.